mzguntalan/mercury/README.md

 # Motivation
 This study was largely motivated by the ideas presented and articulated by Hinton on humans thinking in coordinate frames or instrinsic axes.
-In one of his talks, he said that humans have a preferred axis by which we frame objects, usually by a \textit{long axis} (a term we leave to define intuitively as an axis where the object is longest).
+In one of his talks, he said that humans have a preferred axis by which we frame objects, usually by a _long axis_ (a term we leave to define intuitively as an axis where the object is longest).
 Using this notion, we can identify the long axis of the object and canonicalize by rotating such that this long axis lies on any preferred axis (say the $y$ axis, or any other axis).